VanirLab/Vanir-systemX/README.md

 # Vanir-systemX
-Adavanced security autmation for industry and embedded systems
+Advanced security autmation for industry and embedded systems